dannybauman/30-day-map-challenge-2025/maps/12-map-from-2125/IDEATION-PROMPTS.md

 - Keep geometry counts manageable so mobile performance survives
 - Must clearly signal the "2125" future theme to viewers
 - Can use climate projections, population forecasts, or creative interpretations of current data
+- Data prep must be scriptable/automated - concepts should NOT require manual hand-drawing, manual creation of data files in text editors, or extensive use of external tools for manual data creation (e.g., manually drawing points/lines in geojson.io).
+All data should be derivable from existing public datasets or algorithmically generated.

 Format your response as a numbered list for easy scanning.
 ```